SENIOR LEADERSHIP TEAM

 Carlo sdralevich: 2023–2026 |

-Industry/Expertise: International Monetary Fund, Assistant Director and Chief, General Resources and SDR Division, Finance Department Board Committee: Governance WIS Connection: One of Carlo's sons is a member of the Class of 2027. |
+Mr. Sdralevich is Assistant Director and Chief, General Resources and SDR Division of the Finance Department at the International Monetary Fund.
+He serves on the WIS Board's Governance Committee.
+One of his sons is a member of the Class of 2027. |

 jessica springsteen: 2025–2028 |